leileiwan/s3uploader/README.md

 # What's S3Uploader
-S3Uploader is a data upload tool to upload dumped(mydumper) data to s3 object storage.
+S3Uploader is a data upload tool to upload dumped(mysql/mydumper) data to s3 object storage.

 It still can upload data when local disk is not enough.